nycki93/cookbook/src/index.md

 first we need to identify the disk's device file. in Linux, everything you can read or write to is treated as a file, including a USB device like an external disk. note that this device file is *not* the same as a filesystem mount. we'll cover mounting later.

-with the data disk unplugged, run the command `fd`. plug the disk in, and run `fd` again. compare its output to the previous run. there should be exactly one new entry, and it should look like `/dev/sda` or `/dev/sda2`. if you're not sure which disk it is, don't risk it, ask a friend for help.
+with the data disk unplugged, run the command `df`. plug the disk in, and run `df` again. compare its output to the previous run. there should be exactly one new entry, and it should look like `/dev/sda` or `/dev/sda2`. if you're not sure which disk it is, don't risk it, ask a friend for help.

 <!-- todo: where can you find a friend to ask? -->